waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(Turn 213112):** Performed self-assessment.
 Refactored notepad to include new 'Tile Mechanics' and 'Automation Ideas' sections.
 Re-committed to using `master_navigator_agent` for complex exploration.
 - **(Turn 213164):** Performed self-assessment.
 Refactored notepad to remove redundant quest entries.
 Confirmed adherence to core principles.

 # VIII.
-Defined Automations
+Defined Agents & Tools
-- **General Menu Navigator Tool:** A tool that takes the output of `menu_analyzer` and a target option, then generates the required button presses to navigate to and select it.
+- **Agents:**
-- **Puzzle Item Agent:** An agent that takes an NPC's request for an item and the player's inventory, then suggests a logical order for trying items.
+    - `puzzle_item_agent`: Suggests a logical order for trying items to solve an NPC's request.
-- **Shop Item Finder Tool:** A tool that takes the output of `menu_analyzer` and a target item, then generates the required button presses to navigate to and select it.
-This would automate scrolling through long shop lists.
+- **Tools:**
+    - `shop_item_finder`: Automates navigating shop menus to select and purchase specific items.

 # IX.
 Automation Ideas
+- **General Menu Navigator Tool:** A tool that takes the output of `menu_analyzer` and a target option, then generates the required button presses to navigate to and select it.